-The Hope Project will provide short-term emotional and practical support for middle-aged men (aged 25-64), specifically those who are in psychological distress or have recently self-harmed, but are not currently engaged with other mental health services.
+The Hope Project will provide short-term emotional and practical support for men aged 30-64, specifically those who are in psychological distress or have recently self-harmed, but are not currently engaged with other mental health services.

 The Hope Project team are experienced support workers keen to make a difference and save lives.
 To find out more or to make a referral and talk to a member of the Hope team, please call: 0117 4288 930 or email firstname.lastname@example.org

 ‘Self Injury, Self Help’ are a Bristol based community organisation, who run self-help support groups for people who self-injure.
 They create a safe space to talk, offer and receive support in an accepting environment.